Suhmedoh/themer.edit/README.md

 IF dmenu no longer shows any of your applications(happened to me randomly, not sure what caused it) try deleting ~/.cache/dmenu_run

+###currently working on:

+creating a basic lemonbar which uses colors from Xresources, and generating the script for it w/ themer

+maybe integrating an option to choose which panel you want to create when you generate a theme

 ###(eventual) to do list: